cs6006/cs6006.github.io/content/blog/second.md

 </center>

 What was a poor computer to do?
-I had simply run out of unique signals after 7, and I wanted to do something resonable, so I had wrapped around to 0.
+I had simply run out of unique signals after 7, and I wanted to do something reasonable, so I had wrapped around to 0.

 I explained that a computer does the same thing, and that it is called _overflow_.
 By and large, the largest number that a computer can express, plus one, is the smallest number it can express.